drigberg/NeonOrbDestroyer/README.md

 - variant: red cubes (2 hits to destroy)
 - variant: blue ravens (3 hits to destroy)

+## TODO: V4

+### Player

+- clean transitions between animations
+- no enemy collisions when invincible

+### Menus

+- menu buttons broadcast "Action" message, which is heard by child component
+- disable animation for the unpause button, or smooth out the timing issue

+### Enemies

 - new: laser wyvern (3 hits to destroy, shoots projectiles)

 ## Credits